Dimensional Analysis

 To minimise errors during dimensional analysis, it is important to understand the basis of such errors.
 These can occur during data collection, but also during the analysis if the correct methods are not used.
 As such, we use raw points clouds during analysis, alongside the very latest in point cloud analysis software.

 Digital 3D datasets provide unhindered measurement capabilities by enabling analysis of complex geometries in ways that traditional tools like callipers cannot replicate.
 This allows measurement of freeform surfaces between any two points, comparative analysis vs CAD (or previous 3D datasets) and material loss calculations.
+These capabilities are also essential for building digital twins, which depend on highly accurate baseline measurement data.

 There are very few reasons to convert your hard-worked 3D point cloud into a mesh, and dimensional analysis is not one of them.
 Meshing of datasets creates false measurement points, and more importantly ‘papers over the cracks’ in terms of revealing critical information.
 A gap in point cloud data is very important and the reasons for the gap need to be understood.
 Oftentimes it can represent a crack which the lighting system hasn’t illuminated, leading to a gap in the points.
 If processed as a mesh however, the conversion process will simply ‘bridge’ the data gap and offer the impression that no crack exists.